 As always, companies and law firms need a funder that they can trust, who will provide thoughtful insight, clear terms, and a path forward for pursuing legal claims.

-Wendie Childress is a portfolio counsel with litigation funder Validity Finance in Houston and former senior counsel at YetterColeman.
+Wendie Childress is a former portfolio counsel with litigation funder Validity Finance in Houston and former senior counsel at YetterColeman.